Azure/azure-sdk-for-python/doc/eng_sys_checks.md

 Tox name of this test is `latestdependency` and steps to manually run this test locally is as follows.

 1. Go to package root.
 For e.g azure-storage-blob or azure-identity
-2. Run command `Tox –e latestdependency –c ../../../tox/tox.ini`
+2. Run command `tox run -e latestdependency -c ../../../tox/tox.ini --root .`

 #### Minimum Dependency Test